nethzsumang/pyframework/docs/MVC.md

         It handles the closing of the view.

 **Note**:
 When responding to button events, you can make use of `Event`'s event handler.
-You can call `Event.handle('class.method', data_dict)` to call `Event` class' method.
+You can do it by inserting `lambda : Event.handle('class.method', data_dict)` into `"command"` of the `TkinterWidget`.